No matter how many times your heart breaks, Zelda will be there for you.

-Anonymous asked: Personally I don't call myself a brony, but a lot of people who defend harassing them separate themselves by saying they're just fans of the show, not bronies.
+Anonymous said: Personally I don't call myself a brony, but a lot of people who defend harassing them separate themselves by saying they're just fans of the show, not bronies.
 Don't MLP fans on 4chan outright reject the term brony and instead call themselves "fans"? ironically to distance themselves from those who actively practice love and tolerance non ironically.
 I get people don't like unsavory characters but is the word brony really a distinction? or does it just make it easier to dehumanize them?

 As has been explained before (and is generally understood by many fans), the term “brony” was a spur-of-the-moment thing that arose out of a pun.
 It was not something intentionally created to “isolate” anyone, or to try to “infuse patriarchy” into something that is unfairly pigeonholed as being “just for girls” (a belief which, of course, flies in the face of the very genesis of the franchise, as it was originally intended by Bonnie Zacherle to be an adventure series for both girls, and boys).
 While some female fans opt to use “pegasister” in reference to themselves, the fact is - no one thinks anything negative of the women in the fan base, regardless of age.
 Think about that for a moment.
 Why would women require a label for something they’re expected to accept due to it’s supposed femininity?
 That would be like creating a label for women who wear makeup.
 It’s unnecessary, because we automatically associate cosmetics with femininity.
 There are plenty of men out there who use makeup, but they’re a small minority in that respect, so no one bothers to take them into consideration.
 It is generally understood inside the fan base (at least to those who are as immersed in it, and understand how the term came to be) that “brony” is not as gender-exclusive as others are trying to claim.
 It was merely perpetuated as a means of including men into something that would otherwise be reserved for women.